• Home

 Revelation 8:6

-Are these seven trumpets sequential to the seven seals and then followed by the seven bowl judgments?
-Some believe so, other see the trumpets adding detail to each seal and the bowls adding further detail.
-They are presented as though the trumpets are the seventh seal and the bowls are the seventh trumpet.
-That makes all of them contained within the seventh trumpets.
 To lay this out on a timeline is difficult.
-We tend to make assumptions that just aren't in the text.
-The bible doesn't tell us the first seal was in the tribulation period, it may not start till the seventh trumpet.
-It's not a stretch to see the seals unveil and the trumpets announce and bring forth the judgment.
+We tend to make assumptions that just aren’t in the text.
+The bible doesn’t tell us the first seal was in the tribulation period, it may not start till the seventh trumpet.

-Here's what's important, remain teachable.
-Pastor Chuck used to say, "Blessed are the flexible, for they shall not break."
-This is not to say we shouldn't stand in faith to our beliefs.
-It's encouragement to dig into scripture, learn and let it change us.
+It is important to remain teachable.
+Pastor Chuck used to say, “Blessed are the flexible, for they shall not break.”
+This is not to say we shouldn’t stand in faith to our beliefs.
 We Christians tend to make all the end times discussion about timelines and the fitting scripture into the news.
-Let's let God speak through scripture.
-We can talk over timelines and such, but don't let it silence the overarching messages of prophecy.
+Let’s let God speak through scripture.
+We can talk over timelines and such, but don’t let it silence the overarching messages of prophecy.
 The important truth is that these will be very real events from a very real God coming to the earth very soon.
 Many need saving from the wrath to come.

 The angels, with their trumpets prepared themselves.
 What preparation must an angel make to blow a trumpet?
 Preparation means there was a standard, a responsibility that must be met.
 The preparation for this day had been in progress for millennia.
 They were made servants of God and one of their duties was to blow the trumpets of God.